gitforwork2/gitforwork.github.io/_posts/2016-12-22-H1b-visa-stamping-Chennai-Dropbox-experience.md

 - Security let me in directly without the queue.
 However, mobile phone was not allowed inside

 - Person at the counter were professional.
-They only asked for Passports (mine and spouse) including expired ones
+They asked for Passports (mine and spouse) including expired ones

 - Copy of I797, DS160 confirmation page, 1 photograph each was asked